jhjanicki/d3_svelte_circlepack/README.md

 Circle pack visualization using D3 + Svelte

 # Data
-IUCN Red List shark data, summarized so only number of species by conservation status is available
+IUCN Red List shark data, summarized so only species (anonymised) and conservation status is available